Carreau/phd-dissertation/parts/cells.rst

 between actin and microtubules filament, hence their name.
 Unlike microtubules and actin filament, intermediate filaments are composed by several sub-families of proteins and are non-polar.

+Intermediate filament have an important role in the mechanical properties of the cell due to the fact that they are particularly  resistant to stretching.

+Unlike actin and microtubules, they are thought to be passive, with mechanical properties mainly deriving from how multiple filaments are linked together laterally.

 ..
 Actin